Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/permute/permute.md

 ---
 Title: '.permute()'
-Description: 'Returns a copy of a given tensor with its dimensions permuted or rearranged according to a specific order.'
+Description: 'Returns a view of the given tensor with its dimensions permuted or rearranged according to a specific order.'
 Subjects:
   - 'AI'
   - 'Data Science'